 When I said this slow cooker pulled pork is versatile, I meant it.
 Serve this as I have, over rice with shaved carrots, ripe avocado slices, thinly sliced red onions and jalepeños, and chopped cilantro (make sure you drizzle ample amounts of that cooking liquid over the pork and rice).
 Or, make it taco night by filling warmed corn or flour tortillas with the pulled pork, then topping with your favorite accompaniments.
 Nachos, again, are another great way to serve this amazing recipe.
 Oh, I forgot sandwiches!
 Piling this slow cooker pulled pork onto potato buns, and scooping this Peruvian Coleslaw on top, is the truth!

-If you gave me a minute, I could probably come up with a dozen more ways to serve this slow cooker pulled pork, but I’ll let you start with these versions, first.
+I can come up with a dozen more ways to serve this slow cooker pulled pork.
+But, just start with these versions, first.

 Oh!
 And don’t forget to share with your friends and family.
 Who knows?
 They may be looking for an easy weeknight recipe themselves.